 Lucky for us, Avery Gilbert isn’t.
-And his book What the Nose Knows: The Science of Scent in Everyday Life is one truly delightful and enlightening book.
+And his book What the Nose Knows: The Science of Scent in Everyday Life is a truly delightful and enlightening book.
+One we recommend to anyone in a sommelier course.

 In considering smellscapes, Gilbert brilliantly touches upon the emotional, thus exploring how odors affect a person’s well-being.
 And how those said emotions are intensely studied so that a marketplace – whose survival thrives on the comforts of its consumer base – can utilize scent in ways both expected and surprising.
 If not a little eerie.

-Gilbert’s pursuit of olfaction is science writing at its best as it does not read “sciencey” and Gilbert, for all his seeming modesty, does a lot more than his simple assertion of “taking a fresh look at odor perception and how it plays out in popular culture” allows.
-This true connoisseur of the senses has written a book rich in curiosity that is as beguiling as it is educating.
+Gilbert’s pursuit of olfaction is science writing at its best as it does not read “sciencey,” and Gilbert, for all his seeming modesty, does a lot more than his simple assertion of “taking a fresh look at odor perception and how it plays out in popular culture” allows.
+This true connoisseur of the senses has written a book rich in curiosity that is as beguiling as educating.
+No methylthiobutryate.